 2. Students are then placed on a team of 3-6 people with students from other universities.

 3. The sponsor organization then presents teams with a Request for Proposal (RFP) that outlines a real organizational challenge.

 4. Teams work together to develop a two-page executive summary and presentation.

 5. Sponsor organization representatives and expert I-Os will judge presentations and rate executive summaries.

-6. One team will win the challenge and be awarded with $1,250, prize structures vary for all other teams.
+6. One team will win the challenge and be awarded with $1,350.
+The runner up team will be awarded with $750.

 TEAM COMPOSITION: PTCMW leadership reviews applications in regards to previous work or research experience, university affiliation, and year in school in order to develop diverse and fair teams.